noopurav/ordertocashsteps/README.md

 | Customer Return | [CustomerReturn](https://github.com/noopurav/ordertocashsteps/tree/main?tab=readme-ov-file#-manage-customer-returns) |   |
 | Credit Memo Request | [Credit Memo Request](https://github.com/noopurav/ordertocashsteps/tree/main?tab=readme-ov-file#manage-credit-memo-requests)  |    |
 | Debit Memo Request | [CreateDebit Memo Request](https://github.com/noopurav/ordertocashsteps/tree/main?tab=readme-ov-file#manage-debit-memo-requests) |   |

-## 🚀 Why This Matters

-By combining the Power Platform, OpenAI, and SAP OData APIs, this solution enables:

-- Seamless integration between communication tools (like Outlook and Teams) and ERP systems
-- Agents that can reason, decide, and act—without manual intervention
-- A scalable foundation for building intelligent business process automation

-# SAP APIs from Buisness Accelerator Hub:

-# 'Order to Cash' process
-This documentation outlines some basic steps in the Order to Cash process (inspired by [this](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/step-by-step-to-run-a-simple-order-to-cash-process/ba-p/13439388) guide).
-The goal is to get you started with the relevant SAP OData Calls, but then also to provide you with samples that you can import in Power Automate and Copilot Studio to quickly get you started!

 ## Create Sales Order{#create-sales-order}